 They report that overall brain volume and five of the regional volumes were smaller in people with ADHD — the caudate nucleus, putamen, nucleus accumbens, amygdala, and hippocampus.

 “These differences are very small — in the range of a few percent — so the unprecedented size of our study was crucial to help identify these.
 Similar differences in brain volume are also seen in other psychiatric disorders, especially major depressive disorder.” said lead author Dr Martine Hoogman from the Radboud University Medical Center, Nijmegen, The Netherlands.

 These differences were most obvious in the brains of children but were harder to pick out in the brains of adults (in both cases, diagnosed with ADHD.)
 The team proposes that ADHD is a brain disorder caused by delayed development in several brain regions.
-Beyond the caudate nucleus and puntamen — which were linked by previous studies to the disorder — the team also showed that the the amygdala, nucleus accumbens, and hippocampus play a part in the onset of ADHD.
+Beyond the caudate nucleus and putamen — which were linked by previous studies to the disorder — the team also showed that the amygdala, nucleus accumbens, and hippocampus play a part in the onset of ADHD.

-They believe that the slower development of the amygdala can explain the difficulty ADHD patients have in regulating their emotions, while that of the nucelus accumbens — which plays an important part in reward processing — explains their motivational and emotional difficulties.
+They believe that the slower development of the amygdala can explain the difficulty ADHD patients have in regulating their emotions, while that of the nucleus accumbens — which plays an important part in reward processing — explains their motivational and emotional difficulties.
 The hippocampus’ role in the disorder might act through its involvement in motivation and emotion.

 “The results from our study confirm that people with ADHD have differences in their brain structure and therefore suggest that ADHD is a disorder of the brain,” added Dr Hoogman.

 “We hope that this will help to reduce stigma that ADHD is ‘just a label’ for difficult children or caused by poor parenting.
 This is definitely not the case, and we hope that this work will contribute to a better understanding of the disorder.”